Tracking and proofreading#

 Mistaken Identities: The code may misidentify which instance goes in which track.

-Mistake identities are harder to correct since there’s no certain way to find them—if we knew where they were, then we wouldn’t have gotten them wrong in the first place.
+Mistaken identities are harder to correct since there’s no certain way to find them—if we knew where they were, then we wouldn’t have gotten them wrong in the first place.
 But there are some strategies to make it easier to locate them in your predictions.

-The downside of this method is that when you find the 50-frames which contain a swap, you’ll then have to go through the frames individually to find exactly where the swap occurs.
+The downside of this method is that when you find the set of frames which contain a swap, you’ll then have to go through the frames individually to find exactly where the swap occurs.
 (You may want to turn off trails while doing this, since they can make it harder to see where the instances are in the current frame, and they also make it slower to move between frames.)

 Another strategy is to generate velocity-based frame suggestions:

 In the “Labeling Suggestions” panel, choose the “velocity” method.
 You should select a node with a relatively stable position relative to the position of the body (i.e., not an appendage), and start with the default threshold.

 If there are far too many frame suggestions, then make the threshold higher.
 If there aren’t very many, you might try lowering the threshold (or this may indicate that this method won’t work well for this file).

 Once you’re happy with the number of suggested frames, you can step between these (using the “Next Suggestion” hotkey in the “Go” menu) and quickly review whether this is in fact a swap by looking at the track trails or reviewing adjacent frames.
 If you’ve found a swap, either use the keyboard shortcut for the “Transpose Instance Tracks” hotkey in the “Labels” menu, or select one of the swapped instances and use Show tracks legend hotkey plus a number key, just like you do for fixing lost identities (as explained above).

 You can optionally select “Propagate Track Labels”.
 This means that switching the tracks in one frame will also be applied in all subsequent frames.